 Original Medicare plans do not provide vision coverage.
 Due to this, Part A and Part B do not cover contact lenses, but some Medicare Advantage (Part C) plans may offer this benefit.

 Original Medicare has many benefits, covering a range of services and treatments.
-Eyesight coverage is not currently included.
+However, eyesight coverage does currently receive inclusion.

-When a person requires corrective lenses, they may have to look for alternative plan options, and other Medicare plans may have some vision benefits.
+When people require corrective lenses, they may have to look for alternative options, and other Medicare plans may have some vision benefits.

-In this article, we look at the coverage options for prescription contact lenses and eye care, as well as the situations in which Medicare may cover the costs.
+In this article, we look at the coverage options for prescription contact lenses and eye care and the situations in which Medicare may cover the costs.

-Original Medicare, parts A and B, do not cover the cost of contact lenses, eyeglasses, or routine eye exams.
+Original Medicare parts A and B do not cover the cost of contact lenses, eyeglasses, or routine eye exams in most cases.

 If a person has a Medicare Advantage (Part C) plan, they can check with their plan provider to see whether it covers contact lenses.

-As a person ages, they may experience variation in their vision, and older adults who have healthy eyes and sight may encounter changes.
+As people age, they may experience shifts in their vision, and older adults with healthy eyes and sight may encounter changes.

 Presbyopia can begin when a person is in their late 30s or early 40s.
-This means that it can be difficult to focus on things up close, and items or objects may appear to be blurry.
+This means it can be difficult to focus on things up close, and items or objects may appear blurry.

 Some older adults may experience changes in visual acuity, such as:

-• loss of contrast sensitivity, when it is not easy to distinguish between slight variations in tone and color
+- loss of contrast sensitivity, which is when it is difficult to distinguish between slight variations in tone and color

 Rod cells are responsible for these visual challenges.
 The health of rod cells is partially dependent on environmental factors, such as:

-Medicare may cover some types of eye care, and where coverage is available, contact lenses or eyeglasses should be obtained from a Medicare-enrolled supplier only.
+Medicare may cover some types of eye care, and where coverage is available, a person needs to obtain contact lenses or eyeglasses from a Medicare-enrolled supplier only.

 If a person is 65 or older, it is important to visit an ophthalmologist for an exam at least once every 2 years.
 The ophthalmologist will check for any age-related eye diseases.